 The championship consists of three categories, based on the drivers’ pace and experience: Professional, Professional-Amateur, and Amateur.
-In addition, all new drivers to the Championship are automatically entered into a Rookie Class, where they compete to win up to an additional £35,000.
+In addition, all new drivers to the Championship are automatically entered into a Young Driver Development Programme, where they compete to win up to an additional £35,000.
 Finally, there is a team championship where each team assigns a maximum of two drivers to score points for them throughout the season.

 Points are awarded based on finishing positions across the respective classes, and over £350,000 is awarded in prize money over the course of each season.

-For 2019 we will continue the reverse grid for the Pro category during Race 2 of each championship weekend but have refined it in line with feedback from our drivers and teams.
+For 2020 we will continue the reverse grid for the Pro category during Race 2 of each championship weekend.

 As before, each driver’s fastest qualifying time will determine their place on the starting grid.